eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 borrow x as ...
 ```

-Rule 8 applies to the general syntax too.
+Because Rule 8 applies to the general syntax, too.

-There are two more restrictions that does have to be enforced explicitly.
+There are two more restrictions that have to be enforced explicitly.
 The
 first one is obvious:

 ```austral